hengyoush/kyanos/docs/what-is-kyanos.md

 ### Drawbacks of Traditional Packet Capture with tcpdump

-1. Difficulty filtering based on protocol-specific information.
-For example, in the case of the HTTP protocol, it's challenging to capture packets based on a specific HTTP path, requiring tools like Wireshark/tshark for secondary filtering.
+1. **Difficulty filtering based on protocol-specific information**: For example, in the case of the HTTP protocol, it's challenging to capture packets based on a specific HTTP path, requiring tools like Wireshark/tshark for secondary filtering.
-2. Difficulty filtering packets based on the sending or receiving process/container, especially when multiple processes or containers are deployed on a single machine and you only need to capture packets for a specific  process/container.
+2. **Difficulty filtering packets based on the sending or receiving process/container**: especially when multiple processes or containers are deployed on a single machine and you only need to capture packets for a specific  process/container.
-3. Low troubleshooting efficiency.
-The typical troubleshooting process involves using tcpdump in the production environment to capture packets and generate a pcap file, then downloading it locally for analysis with tools like Wireshark/tshark, often consuming a significant amount of time.
+3. **Low troubleshooting efficiency**: The typical troubleshooting process involves using tcpdump in the production environment to capture packets and generate a pcap file, then downloading it locally for analysis with tools like Wireshark/tshark, often consuming a significant amount of time.
-4. Limited analysis capabilities.
-Tcpdump only provides basic packet capture capabilities with minimal advanced analysis, requiring pairing with Wireshark.
+4. **Limited analysis capabilities**: Tcpdump only provides basic packet capture capabilities with minimal advanced analysis, requiring pairing with Wireshark.
 Traditional network monitoring tools like iftop and netstat offer only coarse-grained monitoring, making it challenging to identify root causes.
-5. Encrypted traffic, such as SSL protocol requests, cannot be viewed in plain text.
+5. **Lacking the functionality to analyze encrypted traffic**: such as SSL protocol requests, cannot be viewed in plain text.

 ### What Kyanos Can Offer You